-The present study employed a qualitative research approach to explore traditional maternity and childcare practices in Southern India (Karnataka, Kerala), Central India (Odisha) and Northeastern India (Manipur).
+The present study employed a qualitative research approach to explore traditional maternity and childcare practices in Southern India (Karnataka, Kerala), Central India (Odisha), and Northeastern India (Manipur).
 The study involved conducting semi-structured interviews with indigenous and tribal women in rural areas of both regions.
 The study focused on women between the ages of 50-70 years, who were selected based on their experience and knowledge of traditional maternity and childcare practices.
 Semi-structured questionnaires were used to collect data from the participants.
-The questionnaires were designed to gather information on various aspects of maternity and childcare, including traditional practices during pregnancy, childbirth, and postpartum care, use of medicinal plants and other natural remedies, cultural and spiritual beliefs related to maternity and childcare and changes in traditional practices over time (Jena et al., 2025; Cotton 1996).
+The questionnaires were designed to gather information on various aspects of maternity and childcare, including traditional practices during pregnancy, childbirth, and postpartum care, the use of medicinal plants and other natural remedies, cultural and spiritual beliefs related to maternity and childcare and changes in traditional practices over time (Jena et al., 2025; Cotton 1996).

 RESULTS AND DISCUSSION